-To continually improve the staff's capability for estimating and evaluating impacts of existing and proposed regional and multi-modal transportation facilities and to provide support for the day-to-day operation of the Transportation Department's computer systems and to expand the utility of the computers to other areas of transportation planning.
+To continually improve the staff's capability for estimating and evaluating impacts of existing and proposed regional and multi-modal transportation facilities, stormwater management systems, and to provide support for the day-to-day operation of the Transportation Department's technology including computer systems, devices, and software, and to expand the utility of said technologies to other areas of transportation planning.
 Additionally, to provide for staff development, training, and their related participation in educational development programs, seminars, conferences, and courses.

-Staff development and participation in courses, seminars, and workshops; Use of TransCAD, Geographic Information System, HCS, Pavement Management, McTrans Highway Capacity Software, SYNCHRO, CMAQ Analysis, GHG Analysis, and other transportation analysis software packages; Purchase, installation, and upgrade of computer systems, software, and equipment, as needed; and Purchase of relevant reference materials and documents.
+Staff development and participation in courses, seminars, and workshops; Use of Institute of Transportation Engineers (ITE), TransCAD, Geographic Information System, Pavement Management, McTrans Highway Capacity Software, SYNCHRO, CMAQ Analysis, GHG Analysis, and other transportation analysis software packages; Purchase, installation, and upgrade of computer systems, software, and equipment, technologies, as needed; and Purchase of relevant reference materials and documents.

-- 1. Staff professional development, attendance and participation in transportation courses, trainings, seminars, and workshops sponsored by BAT, GATRA, DEP, EOEEA, EPA, FHWA, FTA, MassDOT, and others.
+- 1. Staff professional development, attendance and participation in transportation courses, trainings, seminars, and workshops sponsored by BAT, Baystate Roads, GATRA, DEP, EOEEA, EPA, FHWA, FTA, MassDOT, National Transit Institute, North Atlantic Aquatic Connectivity Collaborative (NAACC) and others.
 This will assist staff in continued and ongoing development, maintenance, and application, sketch planning, quick response, and other forecasting methods.
 This will also encompass all activities that are directed at the production of new computer procedures that support analytical, administrative and documentation tasks. - 2.
-Computer hardware and software acquisition, maintenance, and updates. - Purchase, update/ upgrade, and maintenance of all hardware equipment/ supplies and software applications that are needed for the Transportation Department's computer facilities. - Integrate computer capabilities into all practical aspects of the transportation planning process.
+Computer hardware, software, and technology acquisition, maintenance, and updates. - Purchase, update/ upgrade, and maintenance of all hardware equipment/ supplies and software applications that are needed for the Transportation Department's computer facilities. - Integrate computer capabilities into all practical aspects of the transportation planning process.
 This effort entails the acquisition, testing, and refinement of additional hardware and transportation related software from U.S. DOT supported research and other public agencies as well as private companies. - Provide necessary support for the effective operation of the staff's computers. - Monitor technological development in the field of computer hardware and software for potential use in planning activities.
-Continue ongoing planning, evaluation, and implementation of computer software and hardware. - Familiarize the Transportation Staff with the computer facilities and applications through informal and formal training sessions. - Continue to maintain and update the inventory of programs and data files. - Maintain and update website.
+Continue ongoing planning, evaluation, and implementation of computer software and hardware. - Familiarize the Transportation Staff with the computer and applications through informal and formal training sessions. - Continue to maintain and update the inventory of programs and data files. - Maintain and update website.